sneakysneak/docs/pages/installing-templates-api/testing-cyclr-apis.md

 ### API Reference Location

-Depending on where your Cyclr Console is hosted, you'll need to use the appropriate reference:
+Depending on where your Cyclr Console is hosted, you'll need to use the appropriate API reference:

 Cyclr Console Location | Documentation link
 --- | ---